 You might be one of the millions of people who absolutely love hot sauce.
 If you love hot sauce enough, then you might not just be buying it from the store any longer.
-Many people have taken to making their own hot sauces and you might even have your own variation on classic recipes.
+Many people have taken to making their own and you might even have your own variation on classic recipes.

 However, getting the sauce thick enough has been a bit of a problem for some people.
-If you’re trying to make your hot sauce turn out excellently, then you might be disappointed if it’s just too thin for your liking.
+If you’re trying to make your hot sauce turn out great, you might be disappointed if it’s just too thin for your liking.

 Problems with Thickening Hot Sauce

 Before getting started, it’s good to learn a bit about why thickening hot sauce can be tricky for people to learn.
 You might know how to go about thickening standard sauces, but maybe your methods haven’t worked out well when trying to thicken the hot sauce.

 Essentially, the standard thickening methods that you might use for thickening sauce won’t work as effectively with hot sauces.
 They’re just too acidic and this winds up making it impractical to thicken sauce using certain things.

 1 – The Reduction Method

 You will want to be somewhat careful when you’re trying to do this, though, since you don’t want your hot sauce to get burned.
-Reducing your hot sauce without burning it isn’t too difficult, but you will need to pay attention to how you’re doing things.
+Reducing it without burning it isn’t too difficult, but you will need to pay attention to how you’re doing things.

-If you constantly stir the hot sauce while it’s under the low flame, then you’ll be able to reduce it even if it takes a bit of time.
+If you constantly stir it while it’s under the low flame, you’ll be able to reduce it even if it takes a bit of time.
 The only downside to this is that you will be getting less sauce than you might have intended.

 2 – Add Some Fruits and Veggies

 Another interesting method for thickening your hot sauce is to add some fruits and vegetables to it.
 This will definitely give the sauce a thicker quality and it has the potential to make the sauce more flavorful as well.

 To do this, you’re going to need a blender and whatever fruits or vegetables that you want to add to the sauce.
 You blend them up nicely and then add them to your sauce so that it can become thicker.

 When you’re trying to use this method, it’s going to be pretty common to also use the reduction method mentioned earlier.
 You can reduce the hot sauce while also adding in this new element.

 3 – Consider Using Arrowroot

 You can use this in place of cornstarch and it makes a lot more sense for hot sauces.
-You just need to make a slurry using arrowroot and then add it to your hot sauce while it’s being heated on a low setting.
+You just need to make a slurry using arrowroot and then add it to your sauce while it’s being heated on a low setting.

 You could use around one teaspoon of arrowroot with two teaspoons of water to get solid results here.
 If you’re making more than one cup of hot sauce, then you might need to use more than that.

 4 – Xanthan Gum Can Work Too

 This is a type of gum that is made from a strain of bacteria and it is often used in retail products.
 You can use it to help thicken up your hot sauces and it works so well because it doesn’t impact the taste.

 The best method for thickening your hot sauce using xanthan gum is to add some to your sauce while you’re blending it.
-If you just put some in a sauce that isn’t being blended, then it could make your sauce turn out to be thick and lumpy rather than smooth.
+If you just put some in a sauce that isn’t being blended, it could make your sauce turn out to be thick and lumpy rather than smooth.

 5 – Pectin Is Useful